 - 1. Regular attendance is expected.
 You are expected to know lecture contents and announcements.
 I reserve the right to have surprise quizzes, each quiz being 2% of the semester grade taken from the 80% allocated to exams. - 2.
-The course web page is: http://ranger.uta.edu/~weems/NOTES2320/cse2320.html. - 3.
+Lecture notes and sample code for various algorithms are on the course web page http://ranger.uta.edu/~weems/NOTES2320/cse2320.html - 3.
 You are expected to have read the assigned readings by the specified date.
 Lectures will review and augment the material, but will also consider exercises from the book. - 4.
 CHEATING YOU ARE EXPECTED TO KNOW UNIVERSITY POLICIES.
 If you are suspected of cheating, the matter must go through university channels outside of the CSE Department.